 Highlight for me anyway, the journey of two hours with a steep decent on Santo Antao, the greenest island.
 We walked along a mule track, first in the fog and later through the green valley with small fields with sweet potatoes, cabbage and corn.
 To arrive in Santo Antao we had to make the crossing by ferry from Mindelo (nice town but unfortunately everything was closed because it was Sunday).
 Each island has indeed something special, but overall they are still rocky, sandy and quite bare, with also very nice places which of course we visited.

-Sao Nicolau is the least touristic island but amazing, but with dragon’s blood tree (only grows at a few places), the bus ride in an Aluguer (local small bus), an unexpected lunch at a beautiful location between rocks an amazing island.
+Sao Nicolau is the least touristic island but amazing!
+With Dragon Blood Tree’s (only grows at a few places), the bus ride in an Aluguer (local small bus) and an unexpected lunch at a beautiful location between rocks it is an amazing island.
 Hard to describe it in words, it was beautiful!
 Then we went to a grogue distillery.

 Boavista is a desert island.
 It can be described as follows.
 Many new developments, it has a wooded dune landscape descending to a beautiful beach with a ship wreck.
 Desert, with roots above to catch dew.
 Climbing dunes wich are are fun to run down.